MorganWilliamson/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+The DOM is the Document Object Model, it's the structural backbone of all web pages.
+Every element on the page is represented in the DOM, and manipulating the DOM can be useful for created or modifying elements without having to hard code everything in the HTML.

 2. What is an event?
+An event is something happening inside of or on the page.
+Examples would include the page loading, or the user clicking, scrolling, hovering, typing, etc.

 3. What is an event listener?
+A specific method that waits for something to happen, and then reacts according to the code we give it.
+(Waiting for a click, and then making an element spin.)

 4. Why would we convert a NodeList into an Array?
+A NodeList cannot accept Array methods!
+If you convert a NodeList into an Array, you can then use things like .map, .forEach, and .reduce to modify the data you recieve.

 5. What is a component?
+A component is a reusable chunk of code for creating an element on a page.
+Like the GitHub user cards we created yesterday, the component creates those cards by pulling data from the API we feed it.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.